arilotter/love-v-money/notes.md

 * fix small cards going offscreen when data point is on the right
 * ease for hover
 * show self in plotting
+* mini bios all the way down the page
+* should be able to hover own data points
+* show other data points while plotting ( .props.state not set?? )